qoobaa/backendless-applications/presentation.md

 # "Backendless" Drawbacks

-* not for everything
+* not for everyone
 * hard to replace dependencies
 * testing is tough
-* vulnerable to API changes
+* application is vulnerable to API changes
 * might also be expensive - especially AWS

 ---